Ali-Forootani/DP_Value_Iteration/README.md

 ### ADP Folder

 This directory includes all the necessary files to run the LSTD approach.
-The file "LSTD_max_norm_version_3.m" should be run and you required to insert "m" and "N" as the input parameters!
+The file `LSTD_max_norm_version_3.m` should be run and you required to insert `m` and `N` as the input parameters!
 - Note that you need to specify $\lambda$ and $\mu$, here we use $\lambda= [0.090596,\ 0.048632,\ 0.015657,\ 0.005088],$ and the death probabilities is
 $\mu = [0.483723,\ 0.444019,\ 0.024843,\ 0.335103]$.